aws-powertools/powertools-lambda-python/docs/core/logger.md

 #### set_correlation_id method

 You can also use `set_correlation_id` method to inject it anywhere else in your code.
-Example below uses [Event Source Data Classes utility](../utilities/data_classes.md){target="_blank" rel="nofollow"} to easily access events properties.
+Example below uses [Event Source Data Classes utility](../utilities/data_classes.md){target="_blank"} to easily access events properties.

 === "set_correlation_id_method.py"